-As with real estate, blockchain can provide indisputable records for intellectual property rights on patents, trademarks and copyrights.
-Blockchain is irreversible, secure and time-stamped, offering a reliable way to track first use.
-A blockchain approach to IP management could also be used with any kind of digital asset, such as images, video files, audio recordings, and other digital content.
+As with real estate, blockchain can provide indisputable records for intellectual property rights on patents, trademarks, and copyrights.
+Blockchain is irreversible, secure, and time-stamped, offering a reliable way to track first use.
+A blockchain approach to IP management could also be used with any kind of digital assets, such as images, video files, audio recordings, and other digital content.
 For example, professional photographers or musicians could use it to manage licensing rights to their creations and to enable royalty payments.

 Though blockchain notary processes have not been challenged yet, some believe that a cryptographic signature alone is not sufficient to prove identity.
-However, earlier this year Microsoft announced the integration of Stampery authentication into Microsoft Office, signaling confidence in a blockchain solution for notarization.
+Earlier this year, however, Microsoft announced the integration of Stampery authentication into Microsoft Office, signaling confidence in a blockchain solution for notarization.